jan-grimo/inorgmol/notes.md

 - Generalize refinement over floating-point types
   - Missing: `refine<F: Float>`: Maybe needs a PR with argmin or some trait specializations
+- Similarity matching could be generalized to M <= N so that we can find shape transitions directly (see molassembler's vertex matching subgraph MR)
 - Check shape methods
   - [x] rotation finding
   - [x] superposable vertex sets